microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 # Background

 MSIX supports the ability for packaged applications to access components and other files distributed as Framework packages.
 However this functionality provides a rather 'static' world view, where dependencies are known at development time and resolved at install-time.
-There is no support for runtime to define a Framework dependency based on machine state, user interface or other post-development factors.
+There is no support at runtime to define a Framework dependency based on machine state, user interface or other post-development factors of the developer's choosing.
 Access to Framework package content is also limited access to packaged applications; non-packaged applications cannot use content provided via Framework packages.

 Microsoft-internal task [23447728](https://task.ms/23447728)